aneesh-joshi/aneesh-joshi.github.io/_posts/2018-07-09-learning-similarities-part-3.markdown

 dev split(10%) of WikiQA is 0.62

 # DRMM TKS
 The Deep Relevance Matching Model(Top K Solutions) is a variant of the DRMM model.
-Although it's not published as a paper, the author of the paper released the code along with the DRMM code in the [MatchZoo](https://github.com/faneshion/MatchZoo) repo.
+Although it's not published as a paper, the author of the paper released the code along with the DRMM code (which is a paper)  in the [MatchZoo](https://github.com/faneshion/MatchZoo) repo.
 Our initial evaluation showed the best result of 0.65 MAP.
 However, after intensive parameter tuning, this value hasn't been reached on our model.
-Our model manages to get a MAP score of 0.63 on the test set and 0.66 on the dev set.
+Our model manages to get a MAP score of **0.63** on the test set and **0.66** on the dev set.
 [Link to Paper](https://arxiv.org/pdf/1711.08611.pdf)

 # MatchPyramid